Multi-instance releases

 └─ prod.yaml

-As with protected apps, you do not directly modify files within the repository.
+As with protected apps and workflows, you do not directly modify files within the repository.
 You create and manage multi-instance releases using the Retool UI or, optionally, using the Retool API.

 Demo